Assembling Terrania Cycle Glossary

 Personal Vale: the spot each of us has in the Dreamvale via our unconscious stock of favorite fictions, fantasies, and memories.

-Petro hunters: people who track down former fossil fuel executives as well as their associates.
+Petro Hunters: people who track down former fossil fuel executives as well as their associates.

 Playcred: Mariam Najjar’s coinage of a word blending “playful” and “sacred.”